lupyuen/lupyuen.github.io/src/privilege.md

 _Is the UART Base Address correct?_

-It's correct.
-Previously we validated the __16550 UART Base Address for JH7110__...
+It's correct, actually.
+Previously we validated the __16550 UART Base Address__ for JH7110...

 - [__"UART Controller on Star64"__](https://lupyuen.github.io/articles/nuttx2#uart-controller-on-star64)